The University of Memphis

 Travel Purchase Orders - Travel purchase orders (PO) should be submitted online by accessing the purchase order link located in Banner Finance Self Service via the MyMemphis portal.
 Travel purchase orders are submitted electronically by the traveler's department, approved by the appropriate officials and forwarded to the Accounting Office for final processing.

 For future fiscal year travel, the department is required to complete the Request for Future Year Travel Authorization form.
-If the future year request involves international travel, the Request for Future Year Travel Authorization form should be submitted to the President's office at least fourteen (14) days before the approval is required.
+If the future year request involves international travel, the Request for Future Year Travel Authorization form should be submitted to the President's office at least twenty-one (21) days before the approval is required.
 The travel PO should include the purpose of the trip, destinations, date of departure and return, mode of transportation, and estimated expenses.

 Claims for reimbursement for travel expenses which exceed the amount approved on the original travel PO will not be paid unless additional funds are added to the PO or authorized signature to exceed PO is included on Claim for Traveling Expenses form.